 5.1.
 All payment card data, including those details entered via the customer portal, is secured at the point of entry using the latest encryption technologies, in accordance with PCI data security standards.
 We do not store personal data against contactless payment card use.
 Journeys associated with a contactless payment card can be viewed in the customer portal for 28 days.

 6.1.
 If you have used your contactless payment card but have paid more than the advertised fare for the journey(s) actually made, Lothian may refund the amount overpaid subject to you having tapped upon boarding as required.
-Lothian may do this automatically, otherwise you will have to contact Customer Services.
+Lothian may do this automatically, otherwise you will have to contact Customer Support.
 An overpayment slip is available from the driver on request.